Honda Tadakatsu: Tonbokiri spear

 His spear was named Tonbokiri (Dragonfly Cutter), was made by Fujiwara Masazane.
 It became known as one of the "Three Great Spears of Japan".
 As the modern era preserved, It has 79 centimeters in length.
 According to historical records, the shaft of Tonbokiri was 6 meters (19 ft 8 in) in length.
 However, according to the record of Honda Tadakatsu himself, he purposely shortened the length by 1 meter after he reached advanced age to match his physical demand for carrying such weapons, unlike when he was still young.

 From the bottom of the shaft, the Tonbokiri has inscriptions of Kaman of Fudo Myoo, the evil-destroying sword Sankoken, the Sa (Sanskrit) of Sho Kannon Bodhisattva, the Kiriku of Amida Tathagata, and Jizo.
 Each one is engraved with the ka (Sanskrit character) for Bodhisattva.

 Legend held that the tip of the spear was so sharp, that a dragonfly that landed on it was cut in two.

 Nakatsukasa sword

-Aside from this incredible spear, Tadakatsu also used the katana - Nakatsukasaa made by Masamune (中務正宗), (中務正宗, Nakatsukasa Masamune)^{#} a 67 cm blade, another national treasure of Japan.
+Tadakatsu used the katana - Nakatsukasaa made by Masamune (中務正宗), (中務正宗, Nakatsukasa Masamune)^{#} a 67 cm blade, a object which is considered to be a national treasure of Japan.